 - In a large bowl, cream the remaining butter and brown sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, cornmeal and baking powder; add to creamed mixture alternately with milk.
 Carefully spread over cranberries and raisins.

-- Bake at 350° for 55-60 minutes or until a toothpick inserted near the center of cake comes out clean.
+- Bake at 350° for 55-60 minutes or until a toothpick inserted in the center of cake comes out clean.
 Cool for 10 minutes before inverting onto a serving platter.
 Serve warm.
 Yield: 10-12 servings.

 Originally published as Cranberry Cornmeal Cake in Quick Cooking September/October 2005, p37